-We've a strong heritage in Ireland and have been protecting customers here for over 190 years, most recently known as Caledonian Life.
+We've a strong business heritage in Ireland and have been protecting customers here for over 190 years.

-Over that time we've been protecting people like you who want a trustworthy and straightforward company they can rely on for their life, specified serious illness and income protection cover.
+Over that time, we've been protecting people like you who want a trustworthy and straightforward company they can rely on for their life, illness and income protection cover.